 General rules for flying drones in the U.S.

-Step 1: Check Know Before You Fly.
-Know Before You Fly is a website founded by the Association for Unmanned Vehicle Systems International (AUVSI) and the Academy of Model Aeronautics (AMA) in partnership with the Federal Aviation Administration, so you can assure the data on the site is accurate.
+The best way to know whether your flight is okay in the eyes of the FAA is by checking their website called Know Before You Fly.
+Know Before You Fly is a website initially founded by the Association for Unmanned Vehicle Systems International (AUVSI) and the Academy of Model Aeronautics (AMA) in partnership with the Federal Aviation Administration, so you can assure the data on the site is accurate.

-To use it, simply go to this page and scroll down to the “Flying Sites Map.”
+Step 1: Go to the Know Before You Fly airspace map page and scroll down to the “Flying Sites Map.”
 Input the address of where you intend to fly, and you’ll likely get a clear “yay” or “nay.”

 I’ve clicked on the circle, and it turns out, there’s a Temporary Flight Restriction.
 Why?
 There’s a Giants game happening right now (the FAA prohibits flying drones near major sporting events, and Drone Girl headquarters happens to be about a mile from AT&T Park, where the Giants play).